sanfinity-Iot/openremote/User-Guide:-Connect-ESP32-using-MQTT.md

 For ESP8266 SSL Connection, you need a fingerprint of your Server Certificate Example: "static const char *fingerprint PROGMEM = "00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00";" and in the setup: askClient.setFingerprint(fingerprint);

 This sketch demonstrates the basic capabilities of the library.
-It connects to an OpenRemote MQTT server then:
+It connects to the OpenRemote MQTT Broker then:

 - publishes boolean "1" to your topic
 - publishes "Hello" to another topic